AxPlayOn/OrbitalOS/README.md

 # OrbitalOS
 Orbital OS is an operating system written in C# and developed with [Cosmos SDK](https://github.com/CosmosOS/Cosmos).
-Orbital OS is primarly a hobbyist operating system and is meant to be used in a virtual machine (for now).
+Orbital OS is primarly a hobbyist operating system and is meant to be used in a virtual machine.

 ## Features
 - test